bluekitchen/btstack/platforms/arduino/docs/docs/tutorial.md

-# Quick Start
+# Tutorial

 ## Arduino IDE

-Please install the latest version of the Arduino IDE from <http://arduino.cc>
+Please install the latest version of the Arduino IDE from <http://arduino.cc>.
 This tutorial was created & tested with version 1.6.4, but it should work with all newer versions.

 ## BTstack Library